Made, Not Manufactured

 The Method

-From leaf selection to fermentation and aging, every step of making an Atsiniki cigar is guided by generations-old tobacco farmers and our Master Blenders.
+From leaf selection to fermentation and aging, every step of making an Atsiniki cigar is guided by generations-old tobacco farmers and our Master Blender.
 Every step is hand-done, each cigar hand-tested and measured for quality.
 By the time each cigar is finished, up to 350 careful hands have influenced the final product.